szpotona/cloudify-migration/README.md

 This repository contains `migrate.sh` script and its utilities/tools that ease the process of Cloudify's live migration from version 3.1 to version 3.2.
 Migrations between other versions might be supported in the future.

+###Prerequisites:###
 The script's assumptions are that the new 3.2 manager is operational and that we have two environments that can be used to manage our Cloudify managers (3.1 and 3.2).

+Manager 3.2 should use the same ssh keys and should be in the same network as manager 3.1.
+The reason is that new manager must be able to access host machines where running applications were deployed.

-Migration consists of two phases:
+###Migration consists of two phases:###

 - The first one involves reuploading blueprints and recreating deployments on the new manager.
-Adidtionally, the ElasticSearch data is transferred as well.
+Additionally, the ElasticSearch data is transferred as well.
 - The second one handles updating the Cloudify related software on host-agents machines (Celery workers, Diamond daemon, plugins) and migrating metrics stored in the InfluxDB database (Cloudify UI's charts are based on them).

 To launch migration, simply run the migrate.sh script: